Travel Reimbursement Policy - Graduate Students

-Under Expense Delegates you will need to add your advisor’s faculty assistant.
+Under Expense Delegates you will need to add your adviser’s faculty assistant.
 Please see attached to view the faculty assistants.

-Under Travel Settings, Assistants/Arrangers you will need to add your advisor’s faculty assistant as a travel arranger.
-Please check off “can book travel for me”.
+Under Travel Settings, Assistants/Arrangers you will need to add your adviser’s faculty assistant as a travel arranger.
+Please check off “can book travel for me.”

 Under Expense Settings, Expense Approvers you need to add Michele Brown as your approver.
 (When adding Michele Brown as your approver, search “firstname.lastname@example.org” to bring up the correct Michele Brown).